-Moving around the way back machine and came across this post from May of 08, I am digging going through my old posts as I move them all here from the old site.
+Moving around the way back machine and came across this post from May of 08, I am digging and going through my old posts as I move them all here from the old site.

 I still think that it is true and nothing has changed.
 I would also add some more thoughts, but I will save them for another day!

 Something happened along the way.
 Not sure when, not sure why, but it happened.
 Associations changed, and not for the better.
 You attend an event that seems interesting, only to be accosted by a million supplier members in attendance trying to sell you their wares.
-The topics became uninteresting, boring and useless.
+The topics became uninteresting, boring, and useless.
 The people that were coming up with these ideas were just going through the motions.

 The question is why?
 Why did this happen?
 I have an answer.

 We are the reason.
 The members.
-Somewhere along the way we stopped caring; we stopped participating.
+Somewhere along the way, we stopped caring; we stopped participating.
 I am to blame and so are you.

-We have all sat in a hotel lobby, at an airport gate or on the subway and complained that some association “sucks” or “is not what it used to be”.
+We have all sat in a hotel lobby, at an airport gate, or on the subway and complained that some association “sucks” or “is not what it used to be”.
 Look in the mirror my friend, you should have joined that committee, you should have volunteered your services or piped up about that great idea that you had.
 Associations are the sum of their members.

 By you and me not caring and finding better things to do with our time, we are the reason that OUR associations have fallen into decline.
-When we, as the members that our organization are supposed to support stop caring, it leaves only the vendor members to attend the events (the boss makes them go) and the same old committees planning the events and making policy rather than having new blood inject nationals and chapters with fresh ideas and innovative approaches.
+When we, as the members that our organization is supposed to support stop caring, it leaves only the vendor members to attend the events (the boss makes them go) and the same old committees planning the events and making policy rather than having new blood inject nationals and chapters with fresh ideas and innovative approaches.

 I have been at association meetings where a vote is required, and ten people show up.
 They say “Bob is running again for chapter president, all in favor raise your hands” and we all raise our hands and laugh.
 Bob should have been voted out ten terms ago, and we know it, but no one cared.
 This is the reason that there are 10 people in attendance.